maitreverge/minishell_101/ressources/maitreverge/README.md

 The `open` function is a standard C function that opens a file or device.

-- ***Function Description***:: `open` opens the file specified by pathname.
+- ***Function Description***: `open` opens the file specified by pathname.
 The flags parameter determines the file access mode (read, write, read/write, create, etc.).
 It returns a file descriptor for the opened file, or -1 if an error occurs.

 - ***Prototype***: `int open(const char *pathname, int flags);`